Skip to content

 Recommended websites:

-RepOD – an Open Data repository developed by IMC UW (Interdisciplinary Centre for Mathematical and Computational Modelling at the University of Warsaw).
-As part of activities of the Open Science Platform (in Polish: Platforma Otwartej Nauki), it archives and makes available all data produced, collected and compiled for scientific research.
-Designed for the so-called small data.
+• RepOD – Open Data repository developed by ICM UW.
+As part of the Open Science Platform, it archives and provides access to all data generated, collected and developed for the needs of scientific research.
+Intended for so-called small data.

-Zenodo – an international repository of research data.
-It enables researchers from all areas of knowledge to easily archive and share the research data they have developed.
-Designed for the so-called small data.
-Developed thanks to the OpenAIRE initiative and CERN.
+• Zenodo – an international repository of research data.
+It enables scientists from all fields of knowledge to easily archive and share their research data.
+Designed for so-called small data.
+Developed thanks to the OpenAIRE and CERN initiative.

-NIH Research Data Repositories – the American National Institutes of Health contribute to and promote a number of specialized research data repositories, and many of them make available so-called "big data" collected from specific projects.
-The NIH website presents a table describing the various repositories, providing information on their degree of openness and procedures for placing data there.
+• NIH Research Data Repositories – The US National Institutes of Health co-creates and promotes many specialized research data repositories, many of which provide access to so-called big data collected as part of specific projects.
+The NIH website contains a table describing each repository, providing information about their degree of openness and the procedures for placing data in them.

-Bridge of Data – a project in which an institutional repository of open research data will be created at the Gdańsk University of Technology (PG) to serve not only PG but also consortium members: University of Gdańsk and Medical University of Gdańsk.
-It will be possible to expand access to the platform to other universities in the region and the country.
+• Bridge of Data – a project within which an institutional repository of open research data was created at the Gdańsk University of Technology, which will serve not only the Gdańsk University of Technology, but also the consortium members: the University of Gdańsk and the Medical University of Gdańsk.
+It is possible to extend access to the platform to other universities in the region and the country.

 Search engines to help you choose the right repository:

-re3data.org (Registry of Research Data Repositories) is a global search engine for research data repositories.
+• re3data.org (Registry of Research Data Repositories) – is a global search engine for research data repositories.
 It collects research data from all academic disciplines.
-It allows you to search repositories by field of knowledge, country, and research data type.
+It allows you to search for repositories by field of knowledge, country and type of research data.

-OpenDOAR – an international database indexing digital libraries, institutional repositories, and research data repositories.
-The database allows you to find the needed repositories as well as search their content.
+• OpenDOAR – an international database indexing digital libraries, institutional repositories and research data repositories.
+The database allows searching the repositories themselves as well as searching their resources.

-Repository Finder Tool – a search engine created under the project: AGU’s Enabling FAIR Data Project.
+• Repository Finder Tool – a search engine created as part of the AGU’s Enabling FAIR Data Project.
 Developed by the DataCite and re3data.org teams,

 Additional materials